Cluster Resampler

 This notebook shows how clusterResampler methods are used to create synthetic samples. clusterResampler relies on a Python package k-means-constrained to cluster the data.
 There are two methods demonstrated in this notebook.
 The first one draws synthetic values from a multivariate normal distribution.
 The second one draws synthetic values from a gaussian copula.

-from synloc import sample_circulars_xy, clusterCov, clusterGaussCopula
+from synloc import sample_circulars_xy, clusterCov

 Data